marq24/ha-tibber-pulse-local/README.md

     - Provide the password of the Pulse Bridge
     - Provide the update interval (can be 2 Seconds)
     - Provide area where the Tibber Pule Bridge is located

+__IMPORTANT to know__: During the setup of the integration it will be checked, if there is at least one OBIS-Code (data field) available from the bridge.
+If there is no field/data available that can be read, the setup process will fail (with the message that no connection is possible).

 ## Additional entities to get status information about your Tibber Pulse itself